The Greek artist Sophia Vari, wife of the maestro Fernando Botero, dies - Breaking Latest News

-The Greek painter and sculptor Sophia Vari, wife of the painter Fernando Botero, died in Monaco at age 83 yearscultural sources reported this Friday that they regretted the death of the artist who had Colombian nationality.
+Bogota, .- The Greek painter and sculptor Sophia Vari, wife of the Colombian painter Fernando Botero, died in Monaco at the age of 83, cultural sources reported this Friday that they lamented the death of the artist who had Colombian nationality.

-“With deep regret, we regret the death of the artist, wife and great love of Fernando Botero, Sophia Vari, who passed away today at the age of 83.
-Our condolences to the Master, his family and friends,” detailed the Bank’s cultural network of the Republic.
+“With deep regret we mourn the death of the artist, wife and great love of Fernando Botero, Sophia Vari, who passed away today at the age of 83.
+Our condolences to the Master, his family and friends », detailed the cultural network of the Bank of the Republic.

-Vari, who was born in 1940, focused his artistic work on painting, monumental sculpture and three-dimensional collages and “his work has been recognized in the trend of modern classical sculpture.”
+Vari, who was born in 1940, focused his artistic work on painting, monumental sculpture and collages in three dimensions and “His work has been recognized in the trend of modern classical sculpture.”

-Also read: Prosecutor Barbosa’s family will leave Colombia for fear of reprisals

 The network recalled that in the collection of the Botero Museum in Bogotá there is the sculpture “Double Sword” (1997), which the master Botero donated in 2000 as part of the International Collection.

-On his side, he Museum of Modern Art of Bogotá mourned the death of Vari, of which he said “he shared his life with the teacher Fernando Botero.
-We send his condolences to his family and friends in this difficult moment.”
+For its part, the Museum of Modern Art of Bogotá mourned the death of Vari, of whom it said “he shared his life with the teacher Fernando Botero.
+We send her condolences to her family and friends at this difficult time.”

 The mayor of Medellín, Daniel Quintero, and the governor of Antioquia, Aníbal Gaviria, mourned the death of the artist.

-“It is with great regret that I receive the news of the death of Sophia Vari.
-With my wife Claudia we had the privilege of experiencing several encounters with that wonderful woman and with the teacher Fernando Botero.
-To the teacher, his family, a supportive hug and may God give them strength and faith,” Gaviria said on Twitter.
+“It is with great sadness that I receive the news of the death of Sophia Vari.
+With my wife Claudia we had the privilege of having several encounters with that wonderful woman and with the teacher Fernando Botero.
+To the teacher, to his family, a supportive hug and may God give them strength and faith,” Gaviria said on Twitter.

 The teacher Fernando Botero Angulo, the second of the three children of the marriage of David Botero Mejía and Flora Angulo Jaramillo, came into the world on April 19, 1932, in Medellín, capital of the department of Antioquia (northwest).